Telluride Bluegrass Festival: History

 The town of Telluride had for many years held a Fourth of July Celebration which had its roots in the early mining days of Telluride, when miners would come from down from the mountains to party and meet up with old friends and meet some women.
 The celebration included a fireworks display operated by the local fire department.
 In 1972, the Telluride Ski Resort opened, and the Town of Telluride expanded the Celebration and advertised it widely in all the surrounding states.
 Among the new attendees were many who behaved badly, starting fights and causing damage; in response, the Town decided to call off the celebration for 1973.

-Scott Brown and a small group of friends convinced the Town to let them organized the 1973 event.
+A small group of friends convinced the Town to let them organized the 1973 event.
 The traditional rowdy events were replaced with games in the park for children, a picnic and barbeque.
 A stage was built at the far end of Town Park, and after a parade and an afternoon of family fun, the Fall Creek Boys, a local bluegrass band, took the stage to entertain the crowd, followed by the traditional fireworks display.

 Encouraged by the success of the 1973 celebration, the first Telluride Bluegrass Festival was organized in Telluride in 1974 by John Herndon, J.B. & Helen Matiotti, Kooster McAllister, and Fred Shellman, who played in the Fall Creek Boys.
 That year the festival attracted approximately 1000 participants.

 The festival became an annual event with attendance capped at 10,000.
 According to the Library of Congress, the 1980 performance was filmed by Boulder public television and two CDs were made available.

 The management of the Bluegrass Festival has changed five times since its inception and is currently managed by Craig Ferguson of Planet Bluegrass.

 Although it has been remodeled several times, the stage is still in the original spot, as are the concession stands.

 Since at least 2013, capacity has been set at 12,000 per day (48,000 total over the four days of the festival).

 In 2013 the festival was impacted by flooding, but returned to its former condition in 2014.

 In 2015 the festival's official name is the Telluride Bluegrass and Country Music Festival.

 There was no festival in 2020.